GClunies/reflekt/README.md

 ```

 ### Using private dbt packages
-To use a Reflekt dbt package in a downstream dbt project, add it to the `packages.yml` of the dbt project.
+To use a Reflekt dbt package in a downstream dbt project, add it to dbt project's `packages.yml`.

 #### dbt-core
 ```yaml